Hype000798/cachyos-sway-dotfiles/README.md

 - Includes SwayFX enhancements for rounded corners and other visual effects

 ### Wallpapers
-- Note: The wallpapers are NOT included in this repository due to large file sizes that would bloat the git repository
+- Wallpapers are now included in this repository in the `~/.config/backgrounds/` directory
-- Wallpapers are stored in `~/.config/backgrounds/` in the original system
-- You'll need to manually copy your wallpapers to this location after installation
+- The backgrounds folder has been added to the repository as requested
 - The `swww` or `swaybg` utilities are typically used for setting wallpapers in Sway
+- Note: This increases the repository size significantly due to the high-resolution images

 ### Waybar
 - Catppuccin-themed status bar